Paul Hewitt

 Paul Harrington Hewitt (born May 4, 1963) is an American college basketball coach and the former head coach at Georgia Institute of Technology (Georgia Tech) and George Mason University.
 He grew up in Westbury, New York.
-In 2021, he was named the head coach of the Ontario Clippers, the NBA G League affiliate of the Los Angeles Clippers.
+In 2021, he was named the head coach of the San Diego Clippers, the NBA G League affiliate of the Los Angeles Clippers.

 Career

 Siena

 After playing at St. John Fisher College, Hewitt coached the Siena College men's college basketball team for three years, from 1998 to 2000.
 Following a three-year stretch in which Siena won just 22 games, he led Siena to their first Metro Atlantic Athletic Conference title game appearance and its first appearance in the NCAA Men's Division I Basketball Championship tournament since 1989.

 He posted a 66–27 mark as the head coach at Siena.
 At the Loudonville, New York, school, Hewitt revived a program that had been dormant since the mid-1990s and molded it into one of the best in the Metro Atlantic Athletic Conference and among the best in the Northeast.
 In three seasons at Siena, Hewitt developed one of the nation's highest scoring teams.
 Siena ranked third nationally in scoring each of his last two seasons there, and in three seasons the team averaged 85.6 points per game while shooting 38.1 percent from three-point range and 77.8 percent from the foul line.
 Hewitt guided the Saints to their first outright conference regular season title in 2000.
 Siena finished the season with a 24–9 overall mark and a MAAC-best 15–3 slate.
 He directed the Saints to their third consecutive MAAC Championship game appearance, and second consecutive postseason berth with a bid to the NIT.